postgres-ai/docs/docs/guides/administration/logical-full-refresh.md

 sudo rm -rf /var/lib/dblab/db.dump sudo zpool destroy dblab_pool
 ```

 ### 2. Set $DBLAB_DISK
 Further, we will need `$DBLAB_DISK` environment variable.
 It must contain the device name corresponding to the disk where all the Database Lab Engine data will be stored.

-To understand what needs to be specified in `$DBLAB_DISK` in your case, check the output of `lsblk`:
+To understand what needs to be specified in `$DBLAB_DISK` in your particular case, check the output of `lsblk`:
 ```bash
 sudo lsblk
 ```